Finite Population Identification and Design-Based Sensitivity Analysis: Design-Based Sensitivity Analysis

 \begin{theorem} Suppose \ref{assump:boundedSupport1} and \ref{assump:uniformRandomization} hold.
 Then

 \end{theorem}

-Keep in mind that $\X^\text{new}$ is the only random vector here.
-Theorem \ref{thm:ValidCoverage} shows that $\Theta_I(K(\alpha))$ is a $100 (1-\alpha)$\% design-based confidence set.
-That is, across repeated random assignments of treatment, it will contain the true parameter with probability at least $1-\alpha$.
-In particular, this result holds for any fixed, finite population size $N$ that satisfies \ref{assump:boundedSupport1}.
+As usual in frequentist design-based finite population analyses, $\X^\text{new}$ is the only random quantity under consideration.
+Theorem \ref{thm:ValidCoverage} shows that $\Theta_I(K(\alpha))$ is a $100 (1-\alpha)$\% design-based confidence interval.
+That is, across repeated random assignments of treatment, $\Theta_I(K(\alpha))$ will contain the true parameter value with design-probability at least $1-\alpha$.

+Viewed as a confidence interval, $\Theta_I(K(\alpha))$ has several key features that distinguish it from alternatives in the literature: First, it is valid for any fixed $N$; that is, it does not rely on an assumption that a large-$N$ asymptotic approximation holds.
+Second, it does not require strong assumptions like treatment effect homogeneity.
+And third, it is uniformly valid over any $(\Y(1),\Y(0))$ matrix satisfying \ref{assump:boundedSupport1}.
+Uniform validity is well known to be an important property in partially identified settings (e.g, \citealt{CanayShaikh2017}).
+In appendix \ref{sec:simulations} we discuss all of these features in more detail, give further discussion of the literature on design-based confidence intervals for ATE, and use simulations to study coverage probabilities.

+These features of $\Theta_I(K(\alpha))$ all follow from its construction as a finite population identified set for ATE with sensitivity parameter $K = K(\alpha)$ calibrated to be large enough that it will be larger than $K^\text{true,max}$ often enough, across repeated random assignments of treatment.
+That is, our approach of first studying identification of ATE under non-probabilistic assumptions helps focus attention on $K^\text{true,max}$ as a key unknown parameter, which led us to probabilistically quantify uncertainty on ATE by first probabilistically quantifying uncertainty in $K^\text{true,max}$.
+This approach helps us overcome the downsides of the traditional methods for constructing design-based confidence intervals based on inverting hypothesis tests for sharp nulls or using large-$N$ asymptotics.